Freeze-in Production of Dark Matter Prior to Early Matter Domination: Results

 where $\Gamma_\phi$ is the decay rate of $\phi$, $\langle E_{\chi}\rangle \approx \left(m_\chi^2 + 9T^2\right)^{1/2}$ is the average energy per DM particle\footnote{The contribution of this term to the radiation energy density is typically very small, even when $n_{\chi,{\rm eq}} \gg n_\chi$, and hence the exact form of $\langle E_{\chi}\rangle$ is not important for the overall evolution.}, and $n_{\chi,{\rm eq}}$ denotes the thermal equilibrium value of the DM number density.
 The energy density in $\phi$ is tracked until it is sufficiently small to be unimportant for the subsequent evolution, and is then dropped to facilitate faster numerical calculation.
 We have taken the detailed temperature dependence of the \(g_*\) factor into account down to well below $T_{\rm R}$.
 In order to calculate the DM relic abundance, we normalize the DM number density with the entropy density long after the end of the EMD epoch.

-We investigate the parameter space in the $m_\chi-\langle \sigma_{\rm ann} v \rangle_{\rm f}$ plane that yields the correct DM abundance for various values of $T_{\rm R}$, $T_0$, and $T_{\rm reh}$.
-In each case, we use the contribution to the relic abundance from the entropy-producing phase of EMD as a baseline for comparison.
+We investigate the parameter space in the $m_\chi-\langle \sigma_{\rm ann} v \rangle_{\rm f}$ plane that yields the correct DM abundance for various values of $T_{\rm R}$, $T_{\rm O}$, and $T_{\rm MAX}$.
+A given $m_\chi$ can result in an overabundance or underabundance of DM for different values of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$, and the values that reproduce the correct DM abundance depend on the thermal history.
+We therefore focus on the values that yield $\Omega_\chi h^2 = 0.12$ in order to study this dependence.
+Additionally, in our results below, we use the contribution to the relic abundance from the entropy-producing phase of EMD as a baseline for comparison.